LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_thinq_en.md

           description: |
             Specify the country where you want to provide the service.
 Follow the two digits of the ISO country code alphabet (ISO 3166-1 alpha-2) (e.g., KR, US, GB, ...)
           example: KR
+        x-service-phase:
+          name: x-service-phase
+          in: header
+          schema:
+            type: string
+          description: |
+            You can designate the configuration for service provision.
+          example: OP
         x-client-id:
           name: x-client-id
           in: header